 All requests for photographic materials must be received in writing using the Gilcrease Museum Rights & Reproduction Request Form.

 Reproduction fees are to be made before the order can be filled.
 Failure to pay the required fees will result in denial of permission.
 If you fail to seek permission from the copyright holder to reproduce the work, you may be sued for copyright infringement.
-Permission to reproduce is only granted after formal submission of Permission Form TUL 4543 — A, available through the Department of Rights and Reproductions.
+Permission to reproduce is only granted after formal submission of a Permission Form, available through the Department of Rights and Reproductions.

 Reproduction of black and white photographs previously obtained through the museum is permitted only when the applicant can provide the Department of Rights and Reproductions with appropriate proof that the photograph was supplied by the Museum.
 Such proof may be a photocopy of the identifying information on the reverse side of the photograph or a photocopy of the previous purchase correspondence.

 Reproduction from color separations previously made from color transparencies and all other forms of media obtained from the Museum is permitted only when the Applicant can submit an accurate color proof to the Curator of Art or Photographer for approval.
 Color corrections will be provided for poor quality proofs whenever possible.
-If proper correction cannot be obtained, rental of a new transparency or image of equal quality will be required.
+If proper correction cannot be obtained, payment for a new image of equal quality will be required.

 Reproduction in advertising, or in a promotional context, or as an integral part of the commercial product.